coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 It is crucial to account for this overhead when configuring Spark jobs to avoid out-of-memory errors and ensure sufficient memory for Spark's operations.

 ## Amazon EMR Serverless

+Amazon EMR Serverless offers a serverless option for running Spark and Hive applications, allowing you to focus purely on your workloads without the need to manage clusters.
+With EMR Serverless, you don’t need to provision, optimize, or scale clusters manually—AWS handles the infrastructure for you.
+This simplifies the operation of analytics applications using open-source frameworks like Apache Spark and Apache Hive.

+## Troubleshooting

+The **Spark UI** is an invaluable tool for troubleshooting and optimizing Spark jobs.
+It provides detailed information about the execution of each job, including metrics on task execution, memory usage, and executor performance.
+By analyzing this information, users can identify performance bottlenecks, pinpoint delays, and fine-tune job execution to improve overall efficiency.